Atlantic Highly Migratory Species Tournaments

 Atlantic HMS tournaments are fishing events that award points or prizes for the catch and release or landing of sharks, tunas, billfish, or swordfish in the U.S. Atlantic Ocean, Gulf of Mexico, or Caribbean Sea.

-Tournament operators are required to register their tournaments with NOAA Fisheries at least four weeks prior to the start of the tournament, keep records of anglers and results, and must send a catch report after the event.
+Tournament operators are required to register their tournaments with NOAA Fisheries at least four weeks prior to the start of the tournament.
+Operators must keep records of number of participating vessels and their catch.
 All HMS tournaments must send a catch report to NOAA Fisheries after the event.

 Tournament Catch Reporting